 It turns out that Z Grills does offer a WiFi enabled grill and it looks beautiful.

-The WiFi enabled Z Grills is the ZPGD-11002B and it is only available at Rural King stores.
+The WiFi enabled Z Grills is the ZPGD-11002B and it is a beauty (check it out at Z Grills website).
 This grill actually looks like an improved version of the Traeger Ironwood series and is priced at less than $600!

 The branding between these two companies is extremely different.

 Z Grills is clearly a manufacturer that is still trying to learn the lingo of the American barbecue market.
 Their branding message is that they have high quality grills at aggressively affordable prices.

 Traeger is building a rabid base of fans who are part of #TraegerNation by providing wonderful barbecue recipes and resources from folks like Matt Pittman and Daniele Bennett.

 Check out the videos on Traeger Kitchen Live or browse through their Test Kitchen, etc. You will see some incredible stuff and pick up some great barbecue tips and tricks.